Tuesday, March 31, 2015

 Nevada and my husband ordered a plate of shrimp and catfish with slaw, baked potato, hush puppies, and sweet tea.

-I ordered grilled chicken, slaw, baked sweet potato and hushpuppies, and Un-sweet tea.
+I ordered grilled chicken, slaw, baked sweet potato, hushpuppies, and Unsweet tea.

-We brought home two frog legs, all the hushpuppies.
+We brought home two frog legs and all the hushpuppies.

-The food is always good but more than enough for one person to eat, we always have leftovers.
+The food is always good, but it's more than enough for one person; we always have leftovers.

 Catfish and hushpuppies

-We took the boys to Wheeler Wildlife Refuge Museum and the walking trail.
+We took the boys to the Wheeler Wildlife Refuge Museum and the walking trail.

-The boys and I walked to the view area where we saw a large crane, turtles, several ducks, either a hawk or an eagle.
+The boys and I walked to the viewing area where we saw a large crane, turtles, several ducks, and either a hawk or an eagle.

 Atkeson Cypress Trail

-We walked the 1/2 mile Atkeson Cypress trail where we crossed over a bridge on either side that was a swamp full of cypress trees, turtles, snakes, fish, and birds.
-The bridge is wooden, part of the trail is concrete, and the remainder was a gravel or grass path.
+We walked the 1/2-mile Atkeson Cypress trail, where we crossed bridges over a swamp full of cypress trees, turtles, snakes, fish, and birds.
+The bridge is wooden, part of the trail is concrete, and the remainder is a gravel or grass path.

 Walking the Atkeson Cypress trail